MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/restrictedviewaccesspolicy.md

 ---
 # Restricted view access policy

-The restricted view access policy is an optional security feature that governs view permissions for tables in a database.
+The restricted view access policy is an optional security feature that governs view permissions on a table.
 By default, the policy is disabled.
 When enabled, the policy adds an extra layer of permission requirements for principals to access and view the table.

 For a table with an enabled restricted view access policy, only principals assigned the [UnrestrictedViewer](./access-control/role-based-access-control.md) role have the necessary permissions to access and view the table.
 Even principals with roles like Table Admin, Database Admin, or Cluster Admin are restricted unless granted the UnrestrictedViewer role.